modu/website_grokit_ca/articles/web_cs_review/Heap/Heap.markdown

 - Can you use the heap to implement a sorting algorithm?
 What are the advantages / disadvantages compared to quicksort?

+- In a BST, the relationship is left / right, in a heap, it is up / down (all nodes under need to be <, does not matter is left or right).

+- Avl balanced tree can be used as a heap.
+You could also use a linked list, but performance would be awful for obvious reasons.

 # Code

 dext.insertCode('heap.cpp')